AviatrixSystems/Docs/HowTos/ipmotion.rst

 while preserving its IP address.
 After migration, any on-prem VMs can continue to communicate with this migrated VM as if it still resides on-prem.

 Note the actual migration process is not included in this document.
 We assume you have tools, for example, `AWS Migration Hub <https://aws.amazon.com/migration-hub/>`_ to migrate on-prem VMs to public cloud.
+We also provide an `example <http://docs.aviatrix.com/HowTos/HowTo_Setup_IPMotion.html>`_ that demonstrates how to migrate a VM by combining AWS Server Migration Service and IPmotion.

  |image0|